Yash-Garg/TelegramCompanion-1/README.md

 # Setup

-#### First you need t create a postgress database.
+#### First you need to create a Postgres database.
 You can create one following the instructions below.

-* Install postgress.
+* Install Postgres.

 `sudo apt-get update && sudo apt-get install postgresql`

-* Change to a postgress user.
+* Change to a Postgres user.

-`sudo su - postgres`
+`sudo su - Postgres`

 * Create a new user for your database.
 Replace YOUR_USER with the desired user name.